 Your new home warranty continues to provide coverage into year two and include items such as water penetration, heating and electrical.
 This coverage begins on the home’s date of possession even if the home is sold.
 See below for what the year two warranty covers.

 What is Covered freehold, condo units & contract homes

 - Protects against water penetration through the basement or foundation walls

-- Protects against defects in materials that affect windows, doors and caulking and defects in work that results in water penetration into the building envelope
+- Protects against defects in work or materials that result in water penetration into the building envelope

 - Covers defects in work or materials that result in the detachment, displacement or deterioration of exterior cladding (such as brickwork, aluminum or vinyl siding)